 What a difference 4 days made

-What a difference just four days made.
-Unfolding over a long weekend during the Covid-19 pandemic, “Hubris of the Lonely” is a drama involving obsessive devotion to an unattainable forbidden love.
+What a difference just four days made… Unfolding over a long weekend during the Covid-19 pandemic, “Hubris of the Lonely” is a soul-stirring story involving obsessive devotion to an unattainable forbidden love.
 Told mainly in dialogue form, it was inspired by a handwritten diary found among a mixed lot of books purchased at auction.

 He fled his hometown the morning following his 18th birthday to escape discovery by his conservative family not only of his homosexuality but of his forbidden passionate love of another.
 After thirty years of loyalty, loneliness, and celibate contemplating the impossible, he returns to his hometown unsure of the consequences.
 Being mistaken for his twin-brother, he witnesses and takes part in a series of life changing events.
 While aiding other’s debilitating obsessions and unlocking their sexual awakenings, his own past actions and obsessive passion unravel.

 In the course of four days, dark and cruel secrets of a treachery are unveiled.
 Joseph finds out that his future had been secretly concocted by others.
 From pain and disillusion to healing and forgiving, he finds fulfillment in love and sexual passion in the arms of an ordinary, yet his very special man.